 A mushroom garden is the perfect addition to any land and it is a great way to have a lot of your own fresh mushrooms at home

-If you are already a vegetable, fruit, or herb gardener, then a mushroom garden might be an ideal addition to your the land you already have being worked.
+If you are already a vegetable, fruit, or herb gardener, then a mushroom garden might be an ideal addition to the land you already have been working.
 If you have always wanted to garden at home but have a lot of shady areas that stop plants from getting enough light, then mushrooms might be your best option.

 What to use in an outdoor mushroom garden

 In the northeast, shiitakes, oysters, and wine cap mushrooms grow well.
 I recommend using logs or totems to grow shiitakes and oysters, and wine caps are great to grow among wood chips.